 Museum of Jewish Heritage, New York City

-IIn coordination with “Courage to Act: Rescue in Denmark,” a special exhibit at the Museum of Jewish Heritage highlighting the remarkable story of the rescue of Danish Jews during the Holocaust, the KCO presents “A Concert Dedicated to Courage and Compassion,” a program of musical works that speaks to courage, compassion and bravery through the ages, with special guests soprano Mikaela Bennett and baritone Benjamin Davis.
-This free concert will feature the premiere of a new work by Gary S. Fagin honoring Henny Sinding and her boat, Gerda III, donated to the Museum by the Danish Parliament in 1989 and currently docked at The Mystic Seaport Museum in Connecticut.
-In 1943, twenty-two-year-old Henny led Gerda III’s rescue activities, saving an estimated 300 Jews in groups of 10 – 15 at a time on clandestine journeys across the Øresund Sound to Sweden.
-Edmond J. Safra Hall, The Museum of Jewish Heritage.
-Click here for tickets.
+In coordination with “Courage to Act: Rescue in Denmark,” a special exhibit at the Museum of Jewish Heritage highlighting the remarkable story of the rescue of Danish Jews during the Holocaust, the KCO presented “A Concert Dedicated to Courage and Compassion,” with soprano Mikaela Bennett and baritone Benjamin Davis.
+The concert featured the premiere of Gary S. Fagin’s “Courage to Act," honoring Henny Sinding and her boat, Gerda III.
+In 1943, twenty-two-year-old Henny led Gerda III’s rescue activities, saving an estimated 300 Jews via clandestine journeys across the Øresund Sound to Sweden.

 April 22, 2023, 7:00 P.M. – 8:30 P.M.